Frequency Part time, full time

 Credits 39

-This MS in Special Education — Mild-to-Moderate Disabilities is for candidates seeking certification or advanced training to teach students identified with emotional, intellectual, and learning disabilities.
+The MS in Special Education (Mild-to-Moderate Disabilities) from the Johns Hopkins School of Education is designed for those seeking certification to teach students identified with disabilities.

-With flexible enrollment options for full- or part-time study, the program can be completed in as few as six semesters, although eight is typical.
-Coursework must be completed within five years.
+There are two focus areas available: elementary/middle school (grades 1–8) and secondary/adult (grades 6–12).
+With flexible enrollment options for full or part-time study, the program can be completed in as few as five semesters, but coursework must be completed within five years.

 Questions?
 Please reach out and we’ll be in touch soon.